syncfusion-content/blazor-docs/blazor/gantt-chart/selection.md

 ---
 layout: post
 title: Selection in Blazor Gantt Chart Component | Syncfusion
-description: Learn about Selection in Blazor Gantt Chart component of Syncfusion, and more details.
+description: Learn here all about Selection in Syncfusion Blazor Gantt Chart component and more.
 platform: Blazor
 control: Gantt Chart
 documentation: ug
 ---

-# Selection
+# Selection in Blazor Gantt Chart Component

 Selection provides an option to highlight a row or a cell.
 It can be done using arrow keys or by scrolling down the mouse.
 To disable selection in the Gantt Chart component, set the `AllowSelection` to false.